 - Avoid overly stressful activities or look up proper means of relieving stress in your dog.

 A general rule of thumb is to provide a high-quality diet that is filled with all the vitamins and nutrients your dog needs.
-This may mean including a cannabinoid supplement, like those found at Canna-Pet.
-Cannabinoid supplements can benefit other areas of your dog’s health, including anxiety relief, improved skin, and support for your dog’s nervous system.
+This may mean including a hemp supplement, like those found at Canna-Pet.
+Activated hemp supplements can benefit other areas of your dog’s health, including anxiety relief, improved skin, and support for your dog’s nervous system.

 Dog Diarrhea Treatment